munificent/craftinginterpreters/book/a-map-of-the-territory.md

 It was written by Gary Kildall, a tragic hero of computer science if there ever was one.
-One of the first people to recognize the promise of microcomputers, he created PL/M and CP/M, the first high level language and OS for them.
+One of the first people to recognize the promise of microcomputers, he created PL/M and CP/M, the first high-level language and OS for them.

 He was a sea captain, business owner, licensed pilot, and motorcyclist.
-A TV host with the Kris Kristofferson-esque look sported by dashing bearded dudes in the 80s.
+A TV host with the Kris Kristofferson-esque look sported by dashing bearded dudes in the &rsquo;80s.
 He took on Bill Gates and, like many, lost, before meeting his end in a biker bar under mysterious circumstances.
 He died too young, but sure as hell lived before he did.

 </aside>